emilianoyoung/ai/_posts/2019-12-02-dyno-therapeutics-announces-research-published-in-science-enabling-artificial-intelligence-approach-to-create-new-aav-capsids-for-gene-therapies.md

 related:
   - title: "Research enables artificial intelligence approach to create AAV capsids for gene therapies"
     excerpt: "About Dyno Therapeutics Dyno Therapeutics is a pioneer in applying artificial intelligence to gene therapy.
-The company's powerful and proprietary genetic engineering platform is designed to rapidly and systematically develop improved AAV capsids that redefine the gene therapy landscape.
-Dyno was founded by experienced biotech entrepreneurs and ..."
+The company's powerful and proprietary genetic engineering platform is designed to rapidly and systematically develop improved AAV capsids that ..."
-    publishedDateTime: 2019-11-28T19:05:00Z
+    publishedDateTime: 2019-11-28T19:02:00Z
     sourceUrl: https://eurekalert.org/pub_releases/2019-11/tyn-rea112119.php
     type: article
     provider: